On periodic critical points and local minimizers of the Ohta-Kawasaki functional: Results

-where we have used the Lipschitzianity of the nonlocal term (Proposition \ref{prop:lip}), the isoperimetric inequality, and the fact that $E\triangle F\Subset B_{\varepsilon}(x)$, with $x$ in the interior of $E$, respectively.
+Indeed, the first inequality follows from the lipschitzianity of the nonlocal term (see Proposition \ref{prop:lip}), the second one from the quantitative isoperimetric inequality (see \cite{FusMagPra}), and the last one from the fact that $E\triangle F\Subset B_{\varepsilon}(x)$, with $x$ in the interior of $E$.
 Notice that \eqref{eq:ineq} can be written as

 Using \eqref{eq:fineq} and the fact that $t^{\frac{N}{N-1}}<Ct$ for $t$ small, we know that the above inequality is satisfied if $\per(F)-\per(E)<\delta$, for some $\delta>0$.
 If instead it holds $\per(F)-\per(E)\geq\delta$, we obtain the validity of \eqref{eq:ineq} by noticing that